idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisTrainer.md

 The solution vectors (snapshots) for each run are added to the trainer by a [PODSamplerSolutionTransfer.md] defined in the `Transfers` block.
 It is important to mention that the multiapp and transfer objects need to know about the trainer.
-This can be ensured using the `trainer` input argument.
-The number of collected snapshots is defined in the sampler object using the `num_rows` parameter.
+This can be ensured using the [!param](/Transfers/PODSamplerSolutionTransfer/trainer_name) input argument.
+The number of collected snapshots is defined in the sampler object using the [!param](/Samplers/LatinHypercube/num_rows) parameter.

 !listing pod_rb/internal/trainer.i block=Samplers